commitdev/docs/docs/eps/ep-pilot.md

 ## Overview

-You’ve matched with a startup you’re excited to work with, congratulations!
+You’ve recieved a verbal pilot offer from an SP you’re excited to work with, congratulations!
 Now let’s share with you a quick overview of the next steps.

-- A member of our Engineer Success team will notify you of your official start date 🥳
+- A member of our Engineer Success team will work with you and the SP to find a start date that aligns with you both.
+- The Engineer Success team will send off paperwork to the SP for them to review and sign.
+One things are signed, the Engineer Success team will notify you.
-- Keep your eyes peeled for an onboarding/welcome email from your SP! 👀  When you receive the email, please ensure that you respond to them in a timely manner.
+- An onboarding/welcome email should come from your SP within 12-48 hours of official paperwork being signed.
+When you receive the email, please ensure that you respond to them in a timely manner.
+Didn't receive an email?
+Reach out to the SP directly, and let us know so we can work with them on communication expectations.
-- Buckle up and be ready to learn, contribute, and code away! 💻
-- A member of our Engineer Success team will have periodic check-ins with you at the 1-week, 1-month, and 2-month mark of your pilot.
-Please be as open and honest with your feedback during these check-ins as it will help us learn how we can better support you as well as helping us refine the matchmaking process for you.
-- We work with Startup Partners who treat our EPs the same way they treat existing full-time employees.
-They're just as motivated to bring you on full-time as you are to join them full-time!
-If you ever have concerns or feel like you're having a materially different experience than your non-Commit colleagues, we recommend you talk directly to the SP and share that feedback with Commit through your EPX Slack channel.

-## I’m starting my pilot!
-What can I expect?
+## EP Expectations While on a Pilot

 ### Check-ins

 At the 1-week, 1-month, and 2-month marks of your pilot, the Engineer Success team will be checking in with you in your EPX Slack channel to see how you are doing.
 Particularly, we will be asking you what’s been going well and what has not been working well.
 Please be as honest with us as possible in these check-in conversations so we can help you.

 ### Communication

 Please keep in touch with us during your pilot!
 We would greatly appreciate it if you respond to our communication with you within 48 hours to ensure we are best supporting you and prioritizing your success.
 Don't worry, we won't bombard you with messages!

 ### Your Best Effort and Ours too

 Sometimes a pilot doesn’t go as you expected and there are issues that need resolving.
 Our commitment to you is that we will work with you and the SP to resolve any issues so that the pilot can continue.
 In general, EPs only leave a pilot under rare circumstances.